OrchardCMS/OrchardCore.Commerce/README.md

 The work will focus at first on porting a [minimum viable feature set](https://github.com/OrchardCMS/OrchardCore.Commerce/issues/3).

-### Done:
+### Done

-* Product, price, and inventory parts and/or fields (those were a single part in Nwazet)
+- Product, price, and inventory parts and/or fields (those were a single part in Nwazet)
   Note: not all products have a price
-* Shopping cart
+- Shopping cart
-* Base infrastructure for payment, plus one implementation (Stripe)
+- Base infrastructure for payment, plus one implementation (Stripe)

-### To do:
+### To do
-* Checkout (probably redesigned around Orchard Workflows)
+- Checkout (probably redesigned around Orchard Workflows)
-* Order content type and management screens (including a redesign and refactoring of the order part)
+- Order content type and management screens (including a redesign and refactoring of the order part)
-* Workflow activities
+- Workflow activities

 Globalization should be taken into account at every step.